MicrosoftDocs/well-architected/well-architected/service-guides/azure-files.md

 # Azure Well-Architected Framework perspective on Azure Files

 Azure Files is a Microsoft file storage solution for the cloud.
-Azure file shares can be mounted concurrently by cloud or on-premises deployments.
+It offers server message block (SMB) and network file system (NFS) file shares that can be mounted by clients deployed in the cloud or on premises, or concurrently by both.
 You can also use Azure File Sync to cache SMB file shares on a local Windows server and tier less frequently used files to the cloud.

 This article assumes that as an architect, you reviewed your [storage options](/azure/architecture/guide/technology-choices/storage-options) and chose Azure Files as the storage service on which to run your workloads.
 The guidance in this article provides architectural recommendations that are mapped to the principles of the [Azure Well-Architected Framework pillars](../pillars.md).